 Wild turkeys are not common as backyard birds, but birders who live near wooded areas may find these large game birds foraging near their feeders.
 To provide an adequate feeding area for wild turkeys…

 - Opt for ground feeding areas or large, low platform feeders that can accommodate these large birds and the flocks they forage in.
-Be aware that turkey scratching can damage turf, so plan a feeding area in a spot you don't mind getting torn up or trampled.
+Be aware that turkey scratching can damage turf or delicate landscaped beds, so plan a feeding area in a spot you don't mind getting torn up or trampled.

 - Provide cracked corn, millet, milo, wheat or other seeds and grains.
 Wild turkeys are not picky about their foods and will readily eat less expensive birdseed mixes or will eat the waste seed scattered beneath bird feeders.
 Leave leaf litter available for the birds to forage, and leave windfall fruit and nuts on the ground for turkeys to find.